CKKOK/movie-library-assignment/README.md

 ### __Create the SpringBoot Application__

     1. Create a new GitHub Repository that you will send us.
-    2. Create the SpringBoot Application
+    2. Create the SpringBoot Application.
-    3. You will need to access to the movies.json file (read/write) (design your code in the best way you think it should be)
+    3. You will need to access to the movies.json file (read/write) (design your code in the best way you think it should be).
-    4. You have to create a REST Controller to be able to list the movies
+    4. You have to create a REST Controller to be able to list the movies.
-    5. You have to create a REST Controller (or reuse the same, you choose) to be able to add/remove/update the list of movies
+    5. You have to create a REST Controller (or reuse the same) to be able to add/remove/update the list of movies.
+    6. Each controller method will be tested individually

 ### __Create the Angular Single Page Application__

 _(If the candidate does not know Angular, use the Framework of your choice)_

-    1. You should use the most recent Angular version
+    1. You should use the most recent Framework versions.
-    2. Create the White App
+    2. Create the White App.
-    3. Add the BootStrap Framework (most recent one too)
+    3. Add the BootStrap Framework (most recent one too).
     4. The application should have a menu with the following elements :
         * home
         * list of movies
-    5. The home page is just a description of the application
+    5. The home page is just a description of the application.
     6. You have to create a route to display the list of movies in a Grid.
     7. This grid should let user to sort the elements (1 level sort is enough).
+    8. It should be allowed to add/update/delete a movie.
+    9. The user should be allowed to search a movie by title, director, release date, type.
+    9. These actions should interact with the movies.json file.
+To keep the state of the modifications.

+### __Generic Specifications___

+    1. Fill in the README.md file of your repo.
+       It must explain the project but also the way to compile/build/run it.
+    2. The code needs to work after we pull and try it (no Bugs).
+    3. Organisation and Design are the keys.
+Design something clean and understandable.
+    4. The WebApplication should be as responsive as possible.

 ## __Bonus__

-    1. Improve the movie element to be allowed to have several directors
+    1. Improve the movie element to be allowed to have several directors.
-    2. Create models Type, Director so that the code will be easier to understand
+    2. Create models Type, Director so that the code will be easier to understand.
-    3. Create a page for authors and movie types
+    3. Create a page for authors and movie types.
+        * Grid for the display.
+        * Possibility to update the elements.
+        * Modifications in the movies.json file.
+        * Display the list of films of a Director (on Hover to its name for example).